How to stay motivated through the holidays

 Take a day off

 If you’ve got a little holiday left, it can be a great time to take a day off and get your holiday shopping done or enjoy a day with your loved ones.
 It can help free up other time outside of work and avoid the chaotic Christmas rush at the shopping centre.
 If you know you’ve got things ticked off your list, you can focus a little better on work and it can help to get a mini recharge to keep you going until Christmas day.
+Read our blog on ‘how to de-stress over the holiday season‘ for more tips of staying relaxed.

 Create a to-do list